• Skip to primary navigation

 Our Team

-Our team of trauma-informed trainers and coaches brings a total of over 120 years of combined experience leading trauma-informed practices in the education setting or other clinical settings.
-We are a team made up of former teachers and school administrators, social workers, a child clinical psychologist, researchers, and trauma-informed clinicians, many with advanced degrees in related fields.
-The most special thing about our team though is the family feel we have with one another that we hope to help foster with the school teams in which we work.
+We are a team made up of former teachers and school administrators, social workers, child clinical psychologists, researchers, and trauma-informed clinicians, many with advanced degrees in related fields.
+The most special thing about our team is the deeply supportive culture we share, which we strive to cultivate within the school teams we support through our specialized training and technical assistance

 Leslie Blaich